Clean Needle Technique Course: FAQs

 Answer: Records are permanently maintained for all individuals who have taken the CCAOM CNT course.
 Verification of successful completion of the course is always available upon request from the CCAOM national office.

-Answer: All paper records involving social security information, credit card numbers, etc., are kept under lock and key on-site at the CCAOM national office.
-Only the last four digits of applicants' social security numbers are recorded in a secure database, for the sole purpose of use as an identifier of applicants to the NCCAOM.
+Answer: All applications and exam-related materials are kept under lock and key on-site at the CCAOM national office.
 Credit card information is not kept in the database but in paper form only under lock and key, and is destroyed after a three year period of time.

 Answer: Because of the hands-on nature of much of the course material as well as the practical testing component, the CNT course does not lend itself to on-line or distance learning modes.
 However, the CCAOM does offer an on-line refresher course for 4 NCCAOM PDAs that covers some aspects of safety relating to the practice of acupuncture.